Battle of Makin: Japanese invasion and fortification

+Heavy aircraft losses and the disabling of four heavy cruisers during the bombing of Rabaul meant that the original Japanese plan of a strike at the American invasion fleet by forces based at Truk in the nearby Caroline Islands was scrapped.
+The garrisons at Tarawa and Makin were left to their fate.

 Marine raid on Makin

 On 17 August 1942, 211 Marines of the 2nd Marine Raider Battalion under command of Colonel Evans Carlson and Captain James Roosevelt were landed on Makin from two submarines, USS Nautilus and USS Argonaut.
 The Japanese garrison only posted 83 to 160 men under the command of a warrant officer.
-The Raiders killed at least 83 Japanese soldiers, annihilating the garrison, and destroyed installations for the loss of 21 killed (mostly by air attack) and 9 captured.
+The Raiders killed many Japanese but ultimately, under heavy fire withdrew after losing 21 killed and 9 captured.
 The Japanese moved their prisoners to Kwajalein Atoll, where they were later beheaded.
 One objective of the raid was to confuse the Japanese about U.S. intentions in the Pacific, but it had the effect of alerting the Japanese to the strategic importance of the Gilbert Islands and led to their further reinforcement and fortification.

-After Carlson's raid, the Japanese reinforced the Gilberts, which had been left lightly guarded.
-Makin was garrisoned with a single company of the 5th Special Base Force (700–800 men) on August 1942, and work on both the seaplane base and coastal defenses of the atoll was resumed in earnest.
+After Carlson's raid, the Japanese reinforced the Gilberts.
+Makin was garrisoned with a single company of the 5th Special Base Force (700–800 men) in August 1942, and work on both the seaplane base and coastal defenses of the atoll was resumed in earnest.
 By July 1943 the seaplane base on Makin was completed and ready to accommodate Kawanishi H8K "Emily" flying boat bombers, Nakajima A6M2-N "Rufe" floatplane fighters and Aichi E13A "Jake" reconnaissance seaplanes.
 Its defenses were also completed, although they were not as extensive as on Tarawa Atoll—the main Japanese Navy air base in the Gilberts.
 The Chitose and 653rd Air Corps were detached and deployed here.
 While the Japanese were building up their defenses in the Gilberts, American forces were making plans to retake the islands.